Ruben-Polo/MediaSmart-App/README.md

 This project consists of creating a complete App, using the database that appears in.

-The objective is to show employees in the Front, respecting the principles of responsive design
+The objective is to show employees in the Front, respecting the principles of responsive design.
 ## Table of Contents

 * [Instructions](#instructions)